 The Foundation for Iranian Studies has published Iran Nameh, a quarterly journal of Iranian studies, for thirty years, the last and closure issue of which, volume 30 number 4, was printed in March 2016.
 Issues are available free of charge to readers on the Foundation’s website.
 Articles are in Persian, with summaries in English.
 Iran Nameh was originally launched to help keep alive Iran’s cultural traditions.
-In its last twenty years of publicatin its focus have been mainly on problems of contemporary Iranian society and government featured in special issues edited by guest scholars while it continues to provide a forum for original research on Iran’s literary and artistic heritage.
+In its last twenty years of publication, its focus has been mainly on problems of contemporary Iranian society and government featured in special issues edited by guest scholars.
+Iran Nameh has also provided a forum for original research on Iran’s literary and artistic heritage.
 The journal remains one of the most respected and acknowledged publications of its kind inside and outside of Iran.
 In the past several years the journal has been digitally available free of charge to individuals and institutions across the world, and used especially in the US, Canada, Western Europe, Russia, CIS, East Asia, South Asia, Australia, North Africa, and Iran.

 Programs & Events

 The Board of the Foundation for Iranian Studies is grateful to Professor Jalāl Matini, the first editor-in-chief of the FIS journal Iran Nameh (1982-1988), for placing Iranshenasi in the site of the Foundation for Iranian Studies.
 Professor Matini founded Iranshenasi, a journal of Iranian studies, in the winter of 1989 and edited and published it regularly, with no hiatus, from its first issue Volume 1, Number 1, Spring of 1989 to its last, Volume 27, Number 4, Winter of 2016.
 This is a great and most valuable contribution an academic colleague could have made to the Foundation for Iranian Studies.